Balut (game): Origin and initial spread of the game

-Denmark

 The international Danish community has taken the game as a popular method of social interaction abroad and at home, with Danish expatriates/businessmen gathering to play the game monthly.
 Rules of the game, code of conduct including dress code are enforced by participants and by the gamemasters, and games are organized by members of the International Balut Federation, or IBF.

 Play

 The game involves rolling five dice up to 3 times to make various combinations, which are noted on a scorecard.
 A Balut is a five-of-a-kind of any denomination, but unlike in Yahtzee it counts for little in terms of points.
-Players who obtain a Balut announce it to the other players by calling out "Balut!"—similar to calling out "bingo!", and note it on a special scorecard.
+Players who obtain a Balut announce it to the other players by calling out "Balut!" – similar to calling out "Bingo!", and note it on a special scorecard.
 Players try to guess before gameplay how many Baluts will be made during the game; correctly guessing the total number can earn a prize.

 On a turn, player may roll the dice up to three times.
 After a roll, player may take one or more dice out of play to save their result and then roll the remaining dice.
 There are seven scoring combinations that the player may only achieve once.
 At the end of the turn, the player will score per the combo created.
 If the player cannot create a combo, then player must scratch one of their remaining unfulfilled combos.
 That scratched combo is no longer playable for the remainder of the game.
 Play then continues to the left until all players have completed the 7 combo possibilities with a score or a scratch.
 Further rounds may be played...high score wins.